Sruthyb/RIO-125-TCS-iON/README.md

 ## **Forecasting System: Project demand of products at retail outlet based on historical data**

-This is a project work done at TCS-iON as part of RIO-125 virtual internship from 11/04/2022 to 10/05/2022.

 ### **Description**:

 Aim of this project is to forecast demand of products at a retail store based on their past data.